Mustafa Balbay

-Mustafa Ali Balbay (born August 8, 1960 in Burdur) is a journalist, writer and Turkish MP.
+Mustafa Ali Balbay (born August 8, 1960) is a journalist, writer and former Turkish MP.
 As the main political correspondent in Ankara for the left-wing Kemalist daily newspaper Cumhuriyet, he wrote a regular column called Gözlem which he took over from the prominent investigative journalist Ugur Mumcu, who was assassinated in 1993.
 Balbay was arrested on March 5, 2009 as an Ergenekon suspect in the Odatv case, and in August 2009 he was sentenced to 34 years and eight months.